lupyuen/lupyuen.github.io/src/rust5.md

       -o  hello_rust_main.rs.Users.Luppy.riscv.apps.examples.hello_rust.o
     ```

-1.  __If the build fails__ with _"Could not find specification for target riscv64i-unknown-none-elf"_...
+1.  __If the build fails__ with this error...

-    TODO
+    _"Could not find specification for target riscv64i-unknown-none-elf"_

-    Let's change riscv64i to riscv64gc...
+    Then we run this...

     ```bash
     $ rustup target add riscv64gc-unknown-none-elf